AG7GN/kenwood/README.md

 			pyinstaller --onefile 710.py

-		Note that if you didn't add `pylinstaller`'s location to your path, you might have to use the full path to `pyinstaller` in order for this to work.
+		Note that if you didn't add `pyinstaller`'s location to your path, you might have to use the full path to `pyinstaller` in order for this to work.

 		`pyinstaller` will create a `dist` folder and in that folder will be the binary for whatever OS you are using.
 For example, it will create `710.exe` if run on Windows or `710.app` if run on MacOS.
 	- Copy that binary to your applications folder or wherever you store your applications.

 ## Recent significant changes

+1. Supports PTT using CM108/CM119 sound cards with GPIO (DRA series sound cards, for example).
 1. GUI looks more uniform across Linux, MacOS and Windows.
 1. Improvements to the way serial ports are discovered in Windows.
 1. Supports [DigiRig](https://digirig.net).